 Bigfoot, Sasquatch, Skunk Ape, call him whatever you want North America’s two-legged cryptid has been popular with filmmakers for a long time, appearing in everything from family films like A Wish For Giants to hardcore porn like The Geek, now in John Portanova’s Hunting Grounds he gets in on a bit of family drama.

-Shot and getting festival play as Valley Of The Sasquatch, the film begins with a Sasquatch attack on some campers including Bauman (Bill Oberst Jr, Circus Of The Dead, Lifechanger) before introducing us to the leads Michael (Miles Joris-Peyrafitte, Gut) and his father Roger(Jason Vail, Hunters, Family Possessions) are forced to move into an isolated family cabin after Micheal’s mother dies mother dies and Roger drinks himself out of work and loses their house in the process.
+Shot and getting festival play as Valley Of The Sasquatch, the film begins with a Sasquatch attack on some campers including Bauman (Bill Oberst Jr, Circus Of The Dead, Lifechanger) before introducing us to the leads Michael (Miles Joris-Peyrafitte, Gut) and his father Roger(Jason Vail, Hunters, A Nun’s Curse) are forced to move into an isolated family cabin after Micheal’s mother dies and Roger drinks himself out of work and loses their house in the process.

 Into this already strained situation comes two of dad’s buddies Sergio (David Saucedo Area 51, Savageland) and Will (D’Angelo Midili, The Invoking).
 The foursome goes deer hunting but what they end up finding is a lot bigger and meaner than Bambi.

 While Hunting Grounds is writer/director Portanova’s first film as a director he has several co-writer credits.
 They include genre films Ayla and The Device both of which have strong family themes.
 Here he defines the fractured father/son relationship before complicating it with the visitors.
 This makes the reactions a lot more believable once things get ugly.